Why BHS for Oil, Gas & Energy Settings

 - Slips and falls are the second highest risk (behind contact with objects) to oil, gas and energy workers accounting for over 25% of injuries resulting in lost workdays.
 U.S. Library of Medicine National Institutes of Health

-Oil, Gas & Energy work settings and jobs include (but limited to):
+Oil, Gas & Energy work settings and jobs include (but not limited to):

 - Drilling and Refining